lmenou/qfunleashed.nvim/README.md

 asynchronously in Neovim.

-If you do not know what those commands are/do, I highly suggest you to type `:help quickfix<CR>`, Vim/Neovim's compiler system is a reason to simply stick with them to edit your amazing pieces of codes.
+If you do not know what those commands are/do, I highly suggest you to type `:help quickfix<CR>`, Vim/Neovim's compiler system is one of the reason to stick with those editors to edit your amazing pieces of codes.

 ## Why ?
 With LSP integrated in Neovim, I admit that this plugin seems already